A Few Words About Frankenforms

 And just to be clear, for every Frankenform we see, there are dozens more that are ideal candidates for conversion with Kudzu, along with just about every PDF (…blog post coming on this soon) and an increasing number of other source form types.

-And while forms like this can live and function in the environment they’re built in, they’re probably going to die there too.
+While forms like this can live and function in the environment they’re built in, they’re probably going to die there too.
 There’s simply no good way to take a form that ‘heavy’ and move it via an automated process to another platform…and frankly, you shouldn’t try to.
 The reality is, this is the type of form you will want to break up (refactor) into smaller, UX-specific units and then wrap it in a workflow to show those discreet user experiences at different points in the process.

 In closing, you probably have a Frankenform if…